l Poison Control Center Phone Number: (888) 426-4435

 Yeast dough can rise and cause gas to accumulate in your pet’s digestive system.
 This can be painful and can cause the stomach to bloat, and potentially twist, becoming a life threatening emergency.
 The yeast produce ethanol as a by-product and a dog ingesting raw bread dough can become drunk (See alcohol).

-Compassionate veterinary care 7 days a week in Happy Valley, OR.
+Compassionate veterinary care in Happy Valley, OR.

 Happy Valley Veterinary Hospital strives to provide excellent client service in a state-of-the-art facility where your pet is a member of our family and not just another dollar.